franky-coding/franky-coding/README.md

 - ⚡ Background:
   - University of Santa Barbara Graduate, BA in Economics & Accounting
   - Hack Reactor Coding Bootcamp
-    - Over 800 hours of coding with a cohort of 40 students
+    - Over 800 hours of coding with a competitive cohort of 40 students
     - collaborated in an Agile and CI/CD development environment
     - participated in sprint planning, standups, and code reviews
     - experience with cross-functional teams